Flavor versus mass eigenstates in neutrino asymmetries: implications for cosmology: Cosmological constraints

-where $\xi_i$s are degeneracy parameters of each mass eigenstate, and $|\xi_i| \lesssim 1$ and $t_{12}^2 \ll 1$ were assumed.
 Strictly speaking, the late-time free-streaming neutrino mass-eigenstates are not in thermal distribution since they are linear combinations of thermal distributions of flavor-eigenstates.
 Hence, $\xi_i$s in \eq{eq:CMBNeff} should be understood as effective degeneracy parameters.
 The error in $\Delta N_{\rm eff}$ depends on the initial configuration of the lepton number asymmetries in flavor-basis, but it is expected to be of or small than $\mathcal{O}(10)$\% for $|\xi_i| \lesssim 1$.
 We constrain the parameter space with: (a) Planck 2015 TT/TE/EE+lowTEB temperature and polarization data \cite{Adam:2015rua,Ade:2015xua}, and the Bicep/Keck 2014 combined polarization data \cite{Ade:2015fwj}, and (b) CMB data combined with the Riess, {\it et al.} supernova data \cite{Riess:2016jrr}.
-The allowed contours are calculated numerically using a Markov Chain Monte Carlo method with the cosmomc software package \cite{Lewis:2002ah}.\footnote{The data sets themselves contain multiple internal parameters, which we do not list here.} Curvature $\Omega_{\rm k}$ is set to zero, and the Dark Energy equation of state is fixed at $w = -1$.
+The allowed contours are calculated numerically using a Markov Chain Monte Carlo method with the cosmomc software package \cite{Lewis:2002ah}, using the CAMB Boltzmann code modified according to Eq. (\ref{eq:CMBNeff}).\footnote{The data sets themselves contain multiple internal parameters, which we do not list here.} Curvature $\Omega_{\rm k}$ is set to zero, and the Dark Energy equation of state is fixed at $w = -1$.
 For these constraints, we run 8 parallel chains with Metropolis-Hastings sampling, and use a convergence criterion of the Gelman and Ruben $R$ parameter of $R - 1 < 0.05$.